openconstruct/ERNIEDesktop/README.md

 *Getting started*

+First you will need to create a python venv and install requirements.txt in the search directory.
+    pip install -r requirements.txt

 To use internet search sign up for [tavily](https://auth.tavily.com/u/login/identifier?state=hKFo2SBqUmRZcTktakw5alVYREZXVXhfbkFnZGhsd0gxOHpxdqFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIF9Cb25sa2w4RVFja1p5RmVMVEVYOTItVW5QcEFkSmlXo2NpZNkgUlJJQXZ2WE5GeHBmVFdJb3pYMW1YcUxueVVtWVNUclE)

 You will need to download or build llamacpp for your architecture.
 You can find prebuilt binaries for many systems [here](https://github.com/ggml-org/llama.cpp/releases/) .
 If you need to build from source visit llamacpp [here](https://github.com/ggml-org/llama.cpp) and follow instructions.
 Put the contents of the zip ( or your build/bin directory if you built from source) into the chat directory.

-Then you need to get a model in gguf format from someplace liek huggingface.
-Also lace it into the chat directory, or wherever you would like, you will need to imput model path in the .env file later.
+Then you need to get a model in gguf format from someplace like huggingface.
+Also place it into the chat directory, or wherever you would like, you will need to imput model path in the .env file later.

-Next create a python env and install requirements.txt in ERNIEDesktop/search

 Then edit example.env and add your settings such as model name and path, llama-server commandline, ports, and tavily key.
+Rename it from example.env to just .env.

 Finally run ed.sh, mark it as executable if you get a permissions error.
 This should launch both servers and open the web application.